-With combined effect of section 2(e) and section 3, reference is made from section 10 of Indian Contract Act.
-So any person of sound mind, major and not disqualified by law can be a partner.
+With the combined effect of section 2(e) and section 3 of the Partnership Act, reference is made from section 10 of the Indian Contract Act.
+So, any person of sound mind, who is a major and not disqualified by law, can be a partner.
 In general, an agreement with a minor is void.

-Related Case: Mohori Bibi vs Dharmodar Ghose: But if a contract with a minor is separable in that case only to that extent it will be void not the whole contract.
+Related Case: Mohori Bibi vs Dharmodar Ghose: But if a contract with a minor is separable, in that case only to that extent, it will be void, not the whole contract.

-If a minor is admitted into contract for benefits, then such contract is enforceable.
+If a minor is admitted into a contract for benefits, then such a contract is enforceable.

-1. Minor may not be a partner in the firm but may be admitted to firm for benefits of partnership.
-(With the consent of all the partners)
+1. Minor may not be a partner in the firm but may be admitted to the firm for the benefits of the partnership (with the consent of all the partners).

 4. Minor may not sue the partners for account or payment of his share of the property but only when he severs (detach, cut off, separate) connection with the firm.

-Provided that in same case, all the partners consented or a partner entitled to do may elect to dissolve the firm by giving a notice.
-The court will proceed with settling of accounts as well as for dissolution of firm.
+Provided that in the same case, all the partners consented or a partner entitled to do may elect to dissolve the firm by giving notice.
+The court will proceed with the settling of accounts as well as for the dissolution of the firm.

-After the expiry of six months, the BOP of the fact that minor was not having knowledge as regard to the election is upon the minor itself.
+6. Burden of Proof: After the expiry of six months, the BOP of the fact that the minor was not knowing about the election is upon the minor itself.

-● The liability of minor becomes unlimited from the date he has admitted for the benefits of partnership. (retrospective)
+a.
+The minor’s liability becomes unlimited from the date he has admitted for the benefits of the partnership. (retrospective)

-9. If minor in mean time of six months, represents himself as partner in the firm and make believe to the third party of the same, then section 28 will apply.
+9. If the minor, in the meantime of six months, represents himself as a partner in the firm and make-believe to the third party of the same, then section 28 of the Partnership Act will apply.

 - Top 138 Legal Maxims for Law Exams - 7th January 2024